Code-Institute-Submissions/WAY/README.md

 * As always, my mentor [Simen Daehlin](https://github.com/Eventyret), for his support and Yoda-guidance.

+* And while Simen was away, I got helped by the awesome [Reuben Ferrante](https://github.com/arex18).

 * A big contributor in this project and massive support, not only code wise but also mentally; [Mr Bim Williams](https://github.com/MrBim).

-* For her awesome MoneyPot game, that has helped me kick off the JavaScript part of this project, [Neringa Bickmore](https://github.com/neringabickmore).
+* For her MoneyPot game, that has helped me kick off the JavaScript part of this project, [Neringa Bickmore](https://github.com/neringabickmore).

 * For his undying love and support and always being there, my love, you know who you are ;)